-Vanilla Buttercreams are my favorite candy!!!
-Imagine biting into rich dark chocolate with a creamy vanilla center.
+Vanilla Buttercreams are my favorite homemade gluten-free candy!!!
+Imagine biting into rich dark chocolate with a rich and creamy vanilla center.
 Positively divine!!!

 As a kid, my brothers and I would always receive one of those heart-shaped boxes of Whitman Sampler Chocolates.
 I would poke a hole in the bottom of the chocolates looking for the creamy ones.
 The vanilla buttercreams were my absolute favorite!!!!

 Honestly, I never gave it much thought about how they were made.
 It never occurred to me that these amazing candies could be made right in your very own kitchen!
 Then I met my wonderful mother-in-law.
 Honestly, there was nothing she could not make or do.
 (She was better than Martha Stewart and could have easily been the star of her own television show!)

 It was Christmas Day when I first sampled her homemade buttercreams.
 Oh my!!!
 I wanted to take the whole plate home with me!!!!
 When I was offered dessert, I totally passed and went for the candy!
 She passed away many years ago and I have not been able to find her recipe.
 I have done my best to recreate it.
 I think she would be pleased.

 Mom tempered her chocolate and it was amazing!
 However, it is such a process I use a double-boiler to melt mine.
 Ghirardelli and Wilton both make melting wafers.
 Which are truly awesome!
 They give homemade candies a smooth finish with a glossy shine that you receive from tempered chocolate.
 However, neither company has a designated area specifically for gluten-free products.
 Because their facilities produce products containing peanuts, tree nuts, wheat and egg there is a risk for contamination.
 For peace of mind, I like to use Hershey’s Special Dark Mildly Sweet Dark Chocolate Chips.
 Click here for a list of gluten-free products from The Hershey Company.